diegommir/auth-project/README.md

 # Auth Project

-This is a project under construction.
+This is an Authentication and Authorization application.
+This project is under construction.

 ## Ambient preparation
 - Create a error.log empty file inside /config/dev/logs